 - It strikes with a quick lunge powered by its broad caudal fin and wide caudal peduncle.
-This is accompanied by rapidly expansion of its jaws and flaring of the gill covers which create a vacuum that sucks the prey into its mouth.
+This is accompanied by the rapid expansion of its jaws and flaring of the gill covers, creating a vacuum that sucks the prey into its mouth.
 The prey is swallowed whole.
 The suction is strong enough to suck lobsters from their crevices.

 - The goliath grouper occurs in the western Atlantic from Florida to southern Brazil, including the Gulf of Mexico and the Caribbean.
 It also is present in the eastern Atlantic from Senegal to Congo and in the eastern Pacific from the Gulf of California to Peru.

 - This fish typically remains in shallow water, although a few individuals have been reported at depths of 280 feet (85 m).

 - It is associated with rocky reefs, living in brackish and marine environments mostly in shallow, inshore areas.
 It can be found over rock, coral, or mud bottoms and sometimes in estuaries.

 - Oviparous or egg laying fish.

 - This species is listed on the IUCN Red List as “Critically Endangered” and it is now protected in some areas.

 - Populations began to decline in the 1960’s when recreational SCUBA divers would swim up to the fearless fish and spear it at close range.